-Figure 32 is a suggested transformer circuit using a Mini-Circuits RF transformer, model #T4-6T, which has an impedance ratio of four (turns ratio of 2).
+Figure 29 shows the schematic of the suggested transformer circuit.
+The circuit uses a Mini-Circuits RF transformer, model #T4-6T, which has an impedance ratio of four (turns ratio of 2).
+The schematic assumes that the signal source has a 50 Ω source impedance.
 The 1:4 impedance ratio requires the 200 Ω secondary termination for optimum power transfer and VSWR.
 The centertap of the transformer provides a convenient means of level-shifting the input signal to a desired common-mode voltage.
-Optimum performance can be realized when the centertap is tied to CML of the AD9240 which is the common-mode bias level of the internal SHA.
+Optimum performance can be realized when the centertap is tied to CML of the AD9241 which is the common-mode bias level of the internal SHA.

-Figure 32.
+Figure 29.
 Transformer Coupled Input